0zean/coral/README.md

 The web app will compile and then start running at `http://localhost:8501` which will be automatically copied to the clipboard.

-The web app can also be accessed through your phone if you create an exception for port `8501` in your firewall Inbound Rules.
+Because the streamlit app is hosted on localhost, it can optionally be accessed through your phone if you create an exception for port `8501` in your firewall Inbound Rules.

 ### ⚠️ Warning